 If you can resist the urge to grab a Bintang and call it a day, the late afternoon session can offer up some uncrowded waves.

 Another way to learn to surf in Bali but avoid the crowds is to wait until roughly an hour before sunset and then paddle out.
-Also known as a dusk session, surfing during this time is popular amongst those who prefer empty lineups for a number of reasons.
+Also known as a dusk session, surfing during this time is popular amongst those who prefer empty lineups for several reasons.

 The main one, however, is the fact that after a solid afternoon slogging away against the current and frolicking beneath the unforgiving Balinese sun, most surfers are too wrecked to bother with one last paddle around as dusk approaches and unwilling to resist the lure of an end-of-day Bintang any longer.